dustinlyons/nixos-config/README.md

 # Nix for MacOS + NixOS
 ![GitHub last commit](https://img.shields.io/github/last-commit/dustinlyons/nixos-config?style=plastic)

-_Psst: I can help bring Nix into your company. <a href="https://calendly.com/dustinhlyons/business-intro-call">Get in touch.</a>_
+_Psst: I can help make your dev environments easy to use and match production. <a href="https://calendly.com/dustinhlyons/business-intro-call">Get in touch.</a>_

 # Overview
 Hey, you made it!
 Welcome. 🤓